jmgregorym/portfolio/README.md

 # Gregory Merle

 ## Introduction
 Hi, I'm Gregory Merle, a recent university graduate in Bsc Economics.
 I have wanted to become a data analyst since my first Statistics class in my 1st year of university.
 As I have progressed to second year, where my passion grew even more with Econometrics.
-The
 Here are some projects I have done

 ## Projects